Cebu Pacific Flight 387

-Cebu Pacific Flight 387 was a domestic Cebu Pacific flight from Ninoy Aquino International Airport in Metro Manila to Lumbia Airport in Cagayan de Oro.
-On February 2, 1998, the 31-year-old McDonnell Douglas DC-9-32 crashed on the slopes of Mount Sumagaya in Claveria.
-The incident resulted in the deaths of all 104 passengers and crew on board.
+Cebu Pacific Flight 387 was a domestic flight from Ninoy Aquino International Airport in Metro Manila to Lumbia Airfield (formerly Lumbia Airport) in Cagayan de Oro.
+On February 2, 1998, the 30-year-old McDonnell Douglas DC-9-32 crashed on the slopes of Mount Sumagaya in Claveria.
+All 104 people on board died in the crash.
+It is the second deadliest air disaster in the Philippines after Air Philippines Flight 541, which occurred two years later.

+The crash site is now a memorial, inaugurated on February 2, 2021, for the victims of the flight.
+The memorial is now part of a tourism complex in Misamis Oriental.
+The structure is 20 m tall.

 Background

 Aircraft

-The aircraft involved in the accident was a McDonnell Douglas DC-9 (registration number RP-C1507) and was delivered to Air Canada in September 1967 before acquired by Cebu Pacific in March 1997.
+The aircraft involved in the accident was a McDonnell Douglas DC-9 (registration number RP-C1507).
+It was first delivered to Air Canada in September 1967 as C-FTLQ, before its acquisition by Cebu Pacific in March 1997.